 - You are still getting a shoe with a more flat and rigid sole that will perform well for squats and deadlifts, but for running and more high-intensity workouts you’re not getting the same level of cushioning as you would in a shoe like the Nano X3.

 Their latest release, the Nano X3 is worth looking at here.

 I recently reviewed the very latest Reebok Nano X3 –

 Visual Differences & Similarities

 First, let’s talk about the visual differences and similarities.
-Both shoes offer 4mm heel to toe drop.
-They are both covered in a breathable fabric.

 Both shoes are made in much the same way and are approachable for just about every style.
 They are available in a variety of colors and styles, for both men and women.

-If you look at both shoes from above, you will notice the Reebok Nano X is a touch wider in the toe area.
+If you look at both shoes from above, you will notice the Reebok Nano X3 is a touch wider in the toe area.
 They look roomier from above, but how does this equate to comfort?